 - Before the lunch break, get the groups to have lunch together and introduce each other more.
 Get them to say their program, if they’ve used R before, some struggles they’ve had with R and with data analysis in general, and/or why they want to learn R.

 - For most of the sessions, there are sections that tell the participants to read on their own.
 Know beforehand where these sections are and get them to read over the section when you come to it.
-Ask for any questions about what they read, and if you want to elaborate you can, but it’s not necessary given they just read it.
+You can briefly go over the content again, to reinforce what they read and to address any questions, but its not necessary to spend too much time on it.

 - For the exercises, make sure to get the learners are helping each other out in their groups.